sebw/blog-old.wains.be/2020/2020-05-04-traefik2-redirect-regex-file.md

 ```

 As you can notice, we have to declare a dummy service, otherwise the redirect will never work.

+NOTE: if your old address used to be as https, Traefik should have a valid certificate for the URL.

 ## Docker labels